lucasgcb/UnoStick/README.md

 # UnoStick / Stickzao

 ## Slow Installation (no script yet)
 ### Notice: These steps will not-permanently disable your Arduino programming funcionalities.
-Read on for a walkthrough on how to restore it.
+Read on for a walkthrough on how to restore them.
  0 - Plug the Board.
 Ensure the serial programmer is installed by uploading a random Sketch; if this fails you have other problems.

  1 - Use AVRDUDES to program the 328p with the [BotoesUART.hex](https://github.com/lucasgcb/UnoStick/blob/master/328p/BotoesUART/BotoesUART/Release/BotoesUART.hex) file.